Slow-Cooked Cranberry Hot Wings

 Cranberry wings remind me of all the wonderful celebrations and parties we've had through the years.
-My daughter’s friends can’t get enough of them. —Noreen Danek, Cromwell, CT
+My daughter’s friends can’t get enough of them. —Noreen Danek, Cromwell, Connecticut

 - 1 can (14 ounces) jellied cranberry sauce

 - 1/4 cup Louisiana-style hot sauce

 - 2 tablespoons honey